-As an Academy Guide Dog Trainer you will learn to train a guide dog from the start of their own training journey through to them being ready to transition to working with a Guide Dog Mobility Specialist.
+As an Academy Guide Dog Trainer, you will learn to train a guide dog from the start of its own training journey through to it being ready to be matched with a service user.

-The number of dogs you will be training at any one time will also increase, starting with one and building up to four or more dogs at a time.
+The number of dogs you will be training and matching at any one time will also increase, starting with one and building up to four or more dogs at a time.
 It will seem daunting at first, but we will ensure you are fully supported and confident at each stage.